That’s right folks: This is the story of how our son started sleeping through the night. And then stopped. And then started again and stuck with it.

 We asked everyone we knew with kids; we read sleep training books; we scoured the internet; we asked our friends on Facebook; we talked to our pediatrician.
 Their advice was all across the board.
 One person said “Do this,” while another said, “No, don’t ever do that.”
 It was like a puzzle, except no one had the big picture on the front of the box to show us which way to go.

 If you have gone through this with your baby (or are currently going through this), let me tell you, there is hope!
 Also, I feel your pain.

 What we learned from the experience was that there is no one right way.
-And as parents you’ve got to take everyone’s advice with a grain of salt.
+And, as parents, you’ve got to take everyone’s advice with a grain of salt.
 You’ve got to decide what you want for your family and then make the best decisions you can.
-For us, that meant that we went with our instincts and combined a lot of the advice we got and did a bit of trial and error until something worked.
-If you’re curious… the combination that worked for us was…
+For us, that meant that we went with our instincts, combined a lot of the advice we got, and did a bit of trial and error until something worked.

 - Increasing the number of ounces of formula he had during the day so we could decrease his night feedings (this was advice from our pediatrician)